joshuaebalan/Lionfish-Analysis-I/README.md

 ### Is this an actual academic study or just a personal project?
 Where can I get more information?

 This is a full undergraduate research project sponsored by the Purdue University Office of Undergraduate Research.
 Under Dr. Greg Michalski, I have documented this study academically, including presentations to both Purdue colloquia and international partners.
 As of this commit, this project has been approved for publication in the [Journal of Purdue Undergraduate Research](jpur.org), with the full article slated for release in August 2023.
 Note: Full project called "A Computational Analysis of Invasive Lionfish In Belize" in publications.
+This project was also just featured in the [Purdue Undergraduate Research Conference](https://www.purdue.edu/undergrad-research/conferences/spring/index.php)

 ### Can I copy/use this now?